graphql/graphql-spec/spec/Section 6 -- Execution.md

 - If {parentPath} is not provided, initialize it to an empty list.
 - Initialize {resultMap} to an empty ordered map.
+- Let {deferredGroupedFieldSets} be an empty unordered map of unordered maps.
 - Let {defers} be an empty unordered map of unordered maps.
 - Let {streams} be an empty list.
 - For each {groupedFieldSet} as {responseKey} and {fieldDetails}: